kadamandersson/kadamandersson.github.io/index.md

 ## Supervision

 **MASTER THESIS FOR 2024:** We are currently looking for one or two students for an [academic master thesis project](https://bagmark.files.wordpress.com/2023/09/masterthesis_proposal_deeplearningfiltering.pdf) on Bayesian filtering using the so called deep splitting method.
 The project requires some familiarity with stochastic analysis, Bayesian statistics and deep learning.
+Jointly supervised with [Kasper Bågmark](https://bagmark.wordpress.com).

 ### PhD student